rohitchillar/SF_Week3/README.md

 ### CLOSING THE CHANNEL

 If anyone wants to settle up or cash out they can then choose to broadcast any transaction.
-This will lock the funds one of the participants for a certain period of time.
-To avaoid this, If both parties agree then they can send a different transaction which does not have the conditions on the special account, both of them can approve and execute to receive money instantly.
+This will lock the funds of one of the participants for a certain period of time.
+To avoid this, if both parties agree then they can send a different transaction which does not have the conditions on the special account, both of them can approve and execute to receive money instantly.

 ### IF PARTIES GET NON COOPERATIVE